|Nutrition Facts (per serving)|

-The Vodka Martini is a fantastic cocktail and the recipe is easy to mix up.
-It's the perfect way to show off your best vodka and the foundation for every other vodka martini.
-This is one of the super drinks of the bar scene and it is one that everyone should try.
+The Vodka Martini is a fantastic cocktail and the recipe is an easy one to mix up.
+It's the perfect way to show off a premium vodka like Ketel One, and the foundation for every other style of vodka martini.
+This is one of the super drinks of the bar scene and it's a cocktail that everyone should try and master.

 The Vodka Martini's popularity rivals that of the classic Gin Martini, which inspired it.
 It is the drink of choice for many who want a clean, dry martini without the aromatic botanicals of gin.
 Just like its predecessor, it can be adapted to suit your personal taste.